 Do you have to use a speckled roaster?

 I’ve only made this with my speckled roaster and my Dutch enamel (like a Le Crueset).
 Both have lids and are just large enough to fit the roast and vegetables (if used).
 The speckled pan is my favorite.
 These roasters have stood the test of time, cost next to nothing, and turn out perfect meals every time.
-My speckled pot is pictured below.
+My speckled pot is pictured and linked, below.
 I have a small (for roast) and larger one (for larger birds).
 I use the small for roast.

 London Broil Is Usually Not Used for Pot Roast